ashishsb27/fota-communication/README.md

 # fota-communication
-Python Script to download files.
+Python Script to download files from Cloud